openwns/documentation/usersGuide/framework/scenario/IMT-A_Channel_Model_calibration.rst

 After scan finished, click ``Map Plotting`` tap at left bottom.
 All the probes for PHY layer will be listed.
 Choose one of then and click ``Redraw``.

-The following picture shows an example:
+Figure :ref:`figure-scenarios-Wrowser-view-scenario2` shows an example:

 .. _figure-scenarios-Wrowser-view-scenario2: